PaddyHQ/PaddyHQ-PyBer-Analysis/README.md

 We know that rural cities see consistently less fares, but our data when plotted by week shows that for some weeks rural cities have near $0 in fares.
 Rideshare fares for rural areas are below $500 a week for all rural cities measured.

 ## Summary:
+### Strengths

+Our data for urban and suburban cities looks strong and improvements in technology will further aid our business.

+* It should be noted that future expansion of cellular and broadband technology will have a significant positive impact on our business.
+  * Satellite provided cellular and broadband technology is on the horizon.
+* As we increase our market penetration and brand recognition into urban and suburban areas, rural areas are likely to follow suit.

 ### Challenges
 There are many barriers to rideshare penetration into the rural markets.